New Entrants 2026 Key Dates:

 The size of the Medway Test score is not a determining factor.
 It is just necessary to have passed.

-As a general rule, the nearer a child lives to the school, the greater their chances of being offered a place (please see FAQ number 6 on the admissions page of our website).
+As a general rule, the nearer a child lives to the school, the greater their chances of being offered a place (please see number 6 of our ‘FAQs’ section).

 As a consequence, both Medway Council and the school pay particular attention to the address used on a child’s school application.